 It seems caffeine withdrawal headaches may be related to changes in blood vessels in the brain.
 If you get the ginseng in before a headache starts it may be able to help ease this process.
 But once you’ve already got one, it’s not advised to take ginseng as it’s unlikely to help and may even make it temporarily worse.

 Ginseng is also not recommended when a person is sick with a heavy cold or flu or other inflammation diseases as it can be too warming (though this would be a bad time to break a caffeine addiction anyway).

 I definitely prefer ginseng tinctures made from the whole root rather than ginseng capsules with standardized ginsenosides.
 There may be other beneficial compounds that scientists are yet to identify and most reviews I’ve read tend to favor tinctures or extracts over capsules or tablets.
 I’ve previously used standardized ginseng capsules and felt no effect from them.
 The ginseng tinctures on the other hand definitely have an effect.

 We’re generally looking for the ginseng tinctures prepared from older roots with higher strength for caffeine addiction support.
-The red ginseng tinctures I used were prepared extra strong with 8000mg of 12 year old roots and I found them to be very effective at reducing caffeine withdrawal symptoms.
+The red ginseng tinctures I used were prepared extra strong from 12 year old roots and I found them to be very effective at reducing caffeine withdrawal symptoms.

 Herbal adaptogens like red ginseng are powerful.
 For long-term use definitely consult a knowledgeable Chinese Herbal or Ayurvedic medicine practitioner.
 They are generally better used occasionally in times of stress, low energy or extra physical/mental need, rather than on an ongoing basis.